chem-274-A-master/discussion-8/instructions.md

 4. **Consideration on Data Structures**:
     - How does the use of data structures (like dictionaries vs if-else chains) impact the readability and maintainability of the code?
 Consider the `if` statements - is there a more "clean" way to do this using a Python data structure that we've learned about?

 5. **File Path Construction**: Reflect on how the function constructs the file path from the molecule name.
-What are the implications in terms of code flexibility and robustness?
+What are the implications in terms of code flexibility?
+What if someone has a file that is in a different location or is named something different?

 After you have considered these questions, write an improved module that addresses the single responsibility principle and DRY code.
 Create a new file for your implementation, keeping the original "bad" version so you can directly compare them.